Essa Kazim

 The Nasdaq, Inc. board seat traces to Borse Dubai's 2007 acquisition of a minority stake in the U.S. exchange operator as part of the cross-shareholding settlement of the Borse Dubai/Nasdaq/OMX three-way transaction, which gave the Dubai government persistent representation on the Nasdaq board through whoever chairs Borse Dubai 1.
 Kazim previously served as Director-General of the Dubai Financial Market from 1999 to 2006 and Chairman of DFM from 2007 to 2021 1.
 The combination places a single individual atop Dubai's exchange operator, its principal financial free-zone regulator, the federal capital-markets supervisor, and a U.S.-listed stock-exchange company simultaneously 1.

-Cross-reference of Round 6 findings indicates that the bin Sulayem-to-Kazim succession at DP World reflects what investigation analysts characterize as a "controlled detachment" pattern — the visible departure of an Epstein-correspondent executive while the structural capability of the Tahnoon-aligned Abu Dhabi/Dubai network, including U.S.-market access via the Nasdaq board seat, is preserved or extended through the successor 1.
-That characterization is an analytic synthesis; Kazim himself is not named in the released DOJ Epstein correspondence 2.
+One reading of the succession is that the bin Sulayem-to-Kazim handover at DP World separates an Epstein-correspondent executive from the company while leaving the structural reach of the Tahnoon-aligned Abu Dhabi and Dubai network intact — including U.S.-market access through the Nasdaq board seat, which the successor carries by virtue of the Borse Dubai chairmanship 1.
+That reading is an analytic inference; Kazim himself is not named in the released DOJ Epstein correspondence 2.

 Concurrent Roles